kater-ai/kater-docs/doc/00-index.md

 3. Define & save any **reusable metrics**
 4. Run the playbook on a schedule to **generate reports** for your stakeholders
 5. Guide future stakeholders to **ask the right questions** based on their problem

+## The first data decision engineering platform
+Running a business without tracking how decisions impact results is like training for a marathon without timing your runs.

+You might be putting in the effort, but without measuring pace and progress, you won’t know if you’re improving or need to adjust your strategy.

+**Kater’s Playbooks give you the data and visibility to assess what’s working, what’s not, and what to consider next—so you can make informed decisions with confidence.**

 ## Quickstart
 :::info[Get Set Up In 30 Minutes]